This is your instructor, Professor John Ahr

 Don Hunt is truly a renaissance man.
 He has enjoyed success in a variety of fields.
 And, he is always willing to face a new challenge.
 His artistic sensibilities and technical prowess have helped the OJA to quickly make a mark on the field of jewelry education.

 The OJA seeks to bridge the extremes of today's jewelry training.
-Using detailed video instruction and demonstration, students will be able to have a virtual first-hand visual learning experience.
-Our hope is to eventually offer other services and products as well.
+Using detailed video instruction and demonstration, students are able to have a virtual first-hand learning experience.
+Our hope is to inspire others to fearlessly pursue their creative goals in jewelry.